 ACTION: City Solicitor

-That the minutes of the meeting held on 25 October 2018 be signed as a correct record (previously circulated).
+That the minutes of the meetings held on 22 November and 6 December 2018 be signed as a correct record (previously circulated).

-That the minutes of the meeting held on 25 October 2018 be signed as a correct record.
+That the minutes of the meetings held on 22 November and 6 December 2018 be signed as a correct record.

 INSPECTION OF REPORTS AND BACKGROUND PAPERS

 (Access to Information Procedure Rules – Part 3B of the Constitution)

 Reports and background papers for agenda items may be inspected by contacting the person shown after each agenda item.
 Certain reports and background papers may be restricted.

 Any request to remove the restriction on a report or background paper should be made to the relevant Strategic Director or Assistant Director whose name is shown on the front page of the report.